 All of these treadmills have an array of basic features and are available for purchase on Amazon.
 While they will all require home assembly, they have all received positive customer reviews.

-The quiet and smooth Weslo Cadence G 5.9 treadmill features a 2.25hp motor, which can reach speeds up to 10 miles per hour (in increments of 0.5 mph), can manually incline to two positions (1.5 percent and 6 percent) and you can easily store it when not in use as it folds up.
+The quiet and smooth Weslo Cadence G 5.9i treadmill features a 2.25hp motor, which can reach speeds up to 10 miles per hour (in increments of 0.5 mph), can manually incline to two positions (1.5 percent and 6 percent) and you can easily store it when not in use as it folds up.

 2. Sunny Health & Fitness SF-T4400 Treadmill

 For the full review of the Sunny Health & Fitness treadmill, go here and read all about it.

 This is a basic light duty, no frills compact treadmill suitable for walking, jogging and light running.
 It is foldable and many reviewers mention that it is quite narrow in comparison to treadmill’s you would typically see at the gym - making it great for small spaces.

 The treadmill has a 2.2hp motor which can reach speeds up to 9 miles per hour (in increments of 0.5 mph).

 The treadmill can manually incline to three positions (maximum incline angle is 12 degrees).

 One thing that I would like to point out is that the Sunny Health & Fitness treadmill is a solid machine.
 I include the NordicTrack T6.5s below as another option.
 Outside of the price difference that have some similarities.
 You can read all about the in-depth comparison here.